 Although the walls of the ghetto are gone and most of the old buildings demolished, the Jewish history and culture still lives on in the food, stories and ancient ruins here.

-Our food tour takes you on an incredible journey through more than 2000 years in the Jewish Ghetto.
-We start along the same route where Roman soldiers would parade on their return from a triumphant battle, before taking you into the heart of the Jewish Ghetto.
+Our Jewish Heritage Food Tour takes you on an incredible journey through more than 2000 years of history in the Jewish Ghetto.
+We start along the same route where Roman soldiers would parade on their return from a triumphant battle, before taking you into the heart of the neighbourhood.

-Along the way we’ll see The Great Synagogue of Rome and the ancient open-air Marcello Theatre, two beautiful buildings with an interesting past before getting exclusive access to the oldest Synagogue in Rome.
+Along the way we’ll see The Great Synagogue of Rome and the ancient open-air Marcello Theatre – two beautiful buildings with an interesting past – before enjoying exclusive access to what was once the oldest standing Synagogue in Rome.

 Please note: tour stops, tastings and number of tastings may change slightly to reflect seasonal produce, vendor opening hours and availability.